Icinga/icinga2/doc/9-icinga2-api.md

 ### <a id="icinga2-api-requests-method-override"></a> Request Method Override

-`GET` requests do not allow to send a request body.
+`GET` requests do not allow you to send a request body.
 In case you cannot pass everything as URL parameters (e.g. complex filters or JSON-encoded dictionaries) you can use the `X-HTTP-Method-Override` header.
 This comes in handy when you are using HTTP proxies disallowing `PUT` or `DELETE` requests too.

 Query an existing object by sending a `POST` request with `X-HTTP-Method-Override: GET` as request header: